-This Garlic Shrimp Zucchini Noodles recipe is ideal for anyone following a keto, low-carb, or gluten-free diet.
-It is bursting with amazing buttery lemon garlic flavor and is perfect for dinner or meal prep.
-It is an easy and healthy recipe that is ready from start to finish in just 15 minutes!
+This Shrimp Zucchini Pasta recipe is bursting with amazing buttery lemon garlic flavor.
+It is an easy and healthy meal that is perfect for lunch, dinner, or meal prep.
+Perhaps best of all, it is ready from start to finish in just 20 minutes!

-This easy-to-make recipe features a winning combination of butter, garlic, and shrimp tossed with zucchini noodles.
-If you are not familiar with zucchini noodles, aka “zoodles”, they are basically noodles that are made from cutting zucchini into long, thin strands.
+This easy-to-make recipe features a winning combination of butter, garlic, and shrimp tossed with zucchini pasta.
+If you are not familiar with zucchini pasta or noodles, aka “zoodles”, they are basically noodles that are made from cutting zucchini into long, thin strands.
 Zucchini noodles are a great gluten-free alternative to regular pasta and are also a bit lighter to eat.

 What I love about this dish is that it is rich and flavorful, but is still fresh and light because it isn’t made with heavy, calorie-laden pasta.
 The other great part about this recipe is that it is made in one pot.
 That means only minimal clean-up is required once you are done cooking. ♡